networknt/light-doc/content/en/tutorial/rest/openapi/database/preparation.md

 mkdir networknt
 ```

-Once your environment is ready, go to the next step to [create a Swagger specification file][].
+Once your environment is ready, go to the next step to [create an OpenAPI specification file][].

-[create a Swagger specification file]: /tutorial/rest/swagger/database/specification/
+[create a Swagger specification file]: /tutorial/rest/openapi/database/specification/